patrickcapaldo/patrickcapaldo.github.io/_projects/project_simple_pendulum.md

 ## Python Code

-Figure 2 displays the Python code I wrote to create the animation.
+Below displays the Python code I wrote to create the animation.

 {% raw %}
 ```python